TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: More Details about TemplateRL

-When encountering a new problem during GRPO training, we employ an adaptive retrieval mechanism to identify and apply the most relevant reasoning strategies from our thought library.
-This approach is grounded in meta-reasoning principles~\citep{russell1991principles,de2024rational}, which emphasize the importance of selecting appropriate problem-solving strategies based on problem characteristics.
+During RL training, we employ an adaptive retrieval mechanism to identify relevant reasoning strategies from our template library.
+This approach follows meta-reasoning principles~\citep{russell1991principles,de2024rational}, which emphasize selecting appropriate strategies based on problem characteristics.

-\textbf{Adaptive Retrieval} \; For each new incoming question $\mathbf{q}_{t}$ encountered during GRPO sampling, we first compute its PCC metric.
-This complexity measure serves as a fingerprint that characterizes the question's structure and difficulty.
-We then compare this value against the PCC values of all templates in our thought library $\mathcal{L}$ by calculating the absolute distance for each template $\hat{T}_j \in \mathcal{L}$:
+\paragraph{Template Retrieval.} For each training question $\mathbf{q}_{t}$, we first compute its PCC metric, which characterizes the question's structure and complexity.
+We then calculate the distance to each template $\hat{T}_j \in \mathcal{L}$:

-This distance metric quantifies how similar the current question's complexity is to those problems from which each thought pattern was derived.
+This distance quantifies similarity between the current question and problems from which each template was derived.
+Note that, the PCC prompt is:

-\textbf{Pattern Selection and Application} \; After computing these distances, we rank the templates and select the $k$ most similar ones $\{\hat{{T}}_{i_1},\dots,\hat{{T}}_{i_k}\}$ that minimize this distance measure.
-These selected templates contain high-level thought patterns that have proven effective for problems with similar complexity profiles.
+\textit{You are an AI assistant to help me rephrase questions by splitting the question context into conditions.
+In your rephrased question, remember to fully express the information in the original question.
+That means, you should count the number of distinct prior conditions or given facts that must be satisfied or considered to solve it.}